dfkaye/dfkaye-blog/content/posts/plus-minus-of-tdd.md

 Cedric's post, [Agile people still don’t get it](https://www.beust.com/weblog/agile-people-still-dont-get-it/), dates back to {{<rawhtml>}}<time datetime="2006-06-07">June 7, 2006</time>{{</rawhtml>}}, and contains hard words for Agilists pushing TDD without acknowledging any associated costs.

 [Talbott's comment](https://www.beust.com/weblog/agile-people-still-dont-get-it/#comment-5569) dates to {{<rawhtml>}}<time datetime="2010-08-23">August 23, 2010</time>{{</rawhtml>}}, two days after the post was picked up on reddit.com.
 Talbott lists some advantages and disadvantages of TDD.

-*I posted this previously on the wordpress blog in 2015 (and in a gist in 2013).*

 <!--more-->